View of the canyon wall, about a mile up Casto Canyon. Photos by Bruce Argyle, J...

 View of the canyon wall, about a mile up Casto Canyon.
 Photos by Bruce Argyle, July 17, 2001.

 Casto Canyon is like a miniature Bryce Canyon.
-Spires of orange rock rise above you on the canyon walls, among pine and cedar.
-All except for 2 miles of fairly technical singletrack, the trail is an ATV path that's easy to ride.
-But the many creek drips and turns will hold your interest while you gawk at the awesome spectacle of rock.
-The trail clears of snow in May.
+Spires of orange rock rise up the canyon walls, among pine and cedar.
+The main trail is an ATV path that's easy to ride.
+The many creek drips and turns will hold your interest while you gawk at the awesome spectacle of rock.
+And if you're looking for tougher riding, there's some of that at the top -- if you want.

 Jackie pauses to cool her feet and grab a drink of water.
 The eroded creek walls...